-- Read the paper “Space ethics to test directed panspermia” (submitted for publication).
-This paper sets the stage for the whole idea and examines data that potentially could contradict the possibility of a message in the universal genetic code.
+- The paper “Space ethics to test directed panspermia” (accepted in Life Sciences in Space Research).
+This paper sets the stage and examines data that potentially could contradict the possibility of a message in the universal genetic code.

-- Read the paper “The ‘Wow! signal’ of the terrestrial genetic code”, which presents the description of the informational artifact in the genetic code and arguments on its artificiality, as well as its algebraic and statistical analysis (the authors’ free version is available at arXiv.org).
+- The paper “The ‘Wow! signal’ of the terrestrial genetic code” (published in Icarus), which presents the description of the informational artifact in the genetic code and arguments on its artificiality, as well as its algebraic and statistical analysis (the authors’ free version is available at arXiv.org).

-- Then you might watch the interactive supplement to the paper online (or download zipped SWF-file to watch it offline).
+- You might watch the interactive supplement to the paper online (or download zipped SWF-file to watch it offline).

 - If at this stage you are still unconvinced of the validity of our conclusions, please, refer to How to disprove our conclusions.